dineshreddy/ddb-frontend/Readme.md

 * 'ddb.elasticsearch.url' defines the url where to retrieve documents of type bookmark

 More infos to the service can be found here (https://github.com/Deutsche-Digitale-Bibliothek/ddb-bookmark-web-api)

+####Content Management System
+The Content Management System is used to display the main menu (except "My DDB") and the teaser.

+Configuration parameter:
+* 'ddb.cms.url' defines the url where to retrieve the data

 ## Dependencies